GLOBAL MARKETS-Asian stocks step back as investors brace for Fed

 Some emerging market currencies stayed under pressure on worries higher U.S. rates could prompt fund outflows from emerging markets to the United States.

-Oil prices dipped after data from the American Petroleum Institute showed a surprise build of 833,000 barrels in U.S. crude stockpiles.
+Oil prices dropped after data from the American Petroleum Institute showed a surprise build of 833,000 barrels in U.S. crude stockpiles.
 Analysts had expected a decline of 2.7 million barrels.

 Elsewhere, bitcoin fell to a 2-1/2-month low of $6,461 at Bitstamp exchange on Tuesday on mounting regulatory and security concerns after the weekend hacking of South Korean cryptocurrency exchange Coinrail.